 What should be done to reduce the number of pregnancies?

-Comprehensive and age appropriate sexuality education is key and should be made available to adolescents and youth, from about the age of six years old.
+Comprehensive and age appropriate sex education is key and should be made available to adolescents and youth, from about the age of six years old.

 The school re-entry programme must also be revamped to support young mothers if they do get better.
 It needs to move beyond being just a policy and legal framework into a project that builds social acceptability and tolerance among various actors like; teachers, school administrators and parents.
 It must also include stronger links between schools and the health system.
 This will build an environment that supports continued education among adolescents faced with early pregnancies.